CrispNCrispy/katacoda-scenarios/computer_vision_1/step1.md

 This is what a neural network looks like:
 ![](https://miro.medium.com/max/770/1*eJ36Jpf-DE9q5nKk67xT0Q.jpeg)

+## A hypothetical model
-So, imagine we have a very simple house pricing model `50k + 50k per bedroom`, so that a 1 bedroom house costs 100k, a 2 bedroom house costs 150k and so on.
+Imagine we have a very simple house pricing model `50k + 50k per bedroom`, so that a 1 bedroom house costs 100k, a 2 bedroom house costs 150k and so on.
 We can write it using a general notation of **a + bx** where a is 50k, b is 50k and x is the number of bedrooms.
 Now we could have had many more features, such as square footage which would just extend our general notation to **a + bx + cy** where c is a constant value and y is the square footage.
 But let's stick to our simple house pricing model for ease of understanding.
-These unknowns are called the **weights** of the model.
+These unknowns, **a** and **b**, are called the **weights** of the model.

 Our goal is to make a model that learns this pricing function from available data and predicts the house prices based on the number of bedrooms.
 Essentially, the neural network is trying to find the weight values through an iterative procedure.
-Once it finds these values, we just need to provide the **x** or the number of bedrooms and it will output the price.
+Once it finds these values, we just need to provide the value of **x**, or the number of bedrooms and it will output the price.

+## Data Creation
 Let's create some dummy data following the above formula:

 <pre class="file" data-filename="step1.py" data-target="append">